Alish9877/food_app-backend/README.md

 2. Description - string
 3. Dishes - Array (List of Strings)

-**For Category, we need to keep track of:**
+**For Delivery, we need to keep track of:**

+1. Delivery Date - Date and required
+2. Status - Enum (Pending , Delivered) and required
-1. Category Type - String and is required
+3. Location - String and required
+4. Meals - Array (List of Strings)

 ![Entity relationship diagrams (ERD) ](./TickPick.png)